 “Would you like your picture taken next to Bilbo Baggins’ house?”

 It’s not a stress dream.
-I’m standing in the emerald green fields of Hobbiton, the original film set for Peter Jackson’s Lord of the Rings and The Hobbit trilogies.
+I’m standing in the emerald green fields of the Hobbiton movie set for Sir Peter Jackson’s Lord of the Rings and The Hobbit trilogies.
 Just outside Matamata, the Kiwi director transformed a 1250 acre sheep and beef farm into The Shire, digging 44 hobbit holes into the undulating hills.
 After filming concluded, the set was converted into what’s arguably the most popular tourist attraction in New Zealand, drawing over 1.5 million visitors since first opening.

 Believe it or not, Hobbiton is just the beginning.
 Jackson used more than 150 locations across New Zealand for filming, many of which you can now visit.
 There are even “Middle Earth” itineraries that Tolkien buffs can follow across the North and South Islands, with one spanning 21 days for mega fans.

 Of course, you can’t just freely roam Hobbiton like a villager.
 The only way to get that prized selfie by Bilbo’s home is to take a two-hour Hobbiton movie set tour departing from the Alexander farm.
 Wandering the 12 acres, you hear mesmerizing stories about the set’s creation, learn obscure facts about the production, and see real sights that appeared in the films.
 Even non-fans (like myself) are captivated.

 “Anyone here for Harry Potter?” jokes our guide.
 “Wrong country!”